finder1793/SharpSK/README.md

 >- In the SharpSK folder open folder "target"
 >- Copy the jar file to your server's plugins folder

 ### Linux:
-##### Fedora:
+ ##### &emsp;Debian:
   >- Open terminal
+  >- Install git with command: "sudo apt-get install git"
+  >- Install maven with command: "sudo apt-get install maven"
+  >- Install JDK 1.8 with command: "sudo apt-get install openjdk-8-jdk"
+  >- Run command: "git clone https://github.com/Sharpjaws/SharpSK.git ~/SharpSK"
+  >- Wait until the cloning process is complete.
+  >- If done successfully it should be in your home folder
+  >- Run command: "cd ~/SharpSK"
+  >- Run command: "mvn"
+  >- Wait until the compile process is complete.
+  >- In the SharpSK folder open folder "target"
+  >- Copy the jar file to your server's plugins folder
+  ##### &emsp;Fedora:
+   >- Open terminal
    >- Install git with command: "sudo dnf install git"
    >- Install maven with command: "sudo dnf install maven"
    >- Install JDK 1.8 with command: "sudo dnf install openjdk-8-jdk"
->- Run command: "git clone https://github.com/Sharpjaws/SharpSK.git"
+   >- Run command: "git clone https://github.com/Sharpjaws/SharpSK.git ~/SharpSK"
    >- Wait until the cloning process is complete.
+   >- If done successfully it should be in your home folder
->- Run command: "cd SharpSK"
+   >- Run command: "cd ~/SharpSK"
    >- Run command: "mvn"
    >- Wait until the compile process is complete.
    >- In the SharpSK folder open folder "target"
    >- Copy the jar file to your server's plugins folder

-##### Debian:
+  ##### &emsp;Mint:
    >- Open terminal
->- Install git with command: "sudo apt-get install git"
+  >- Install git with command: "apt install git"
->- Install maven with command: "sudo apt-get install maven"
+  >- Install maven with command: "apt install maven"
->- Install JDK 1.8 with command: "sudo apt-get install openjdk-8-jdk"
+  >- Install JDK 1.8 with command: "apt install openjdk-8-jdk"
->- Run command: "git clone https://github.com/Sharpjaws/SharpSK.git"
+  >- Run command: "git clone https://github.com/Sharpjaws/SharpSK.git ~/SharpSK"
   >- Wait until the cloning process is complete.
+  >- If done successfully it should be in your home folder
->- Run command: "cd SharpSK"
+  >- Run command: "cd ~/SharpSK"
   >- Run command: "mvn"
   >- Wait until the compile process is complete.
   >- In the SharpSK folder open folder "target"
   >- Copy the jar file to your server's plugins folder

 ##### Mac: (Coming soon)